 - I gained more functionality, versatility, better sounding calls (VOIP), and an additional line.

-So, if you fall in to that 64% majority that is still paying for landline phone service, do yourself a favor and walk over and take a pair of hedge clippers to that telephone wall cord (not the phone itself, you’ll still need that to plug in to VOIP).
+So, if you fall in to that 29% that is still paying for landline phone service, do yourself a favor and walk over and take a pair of hedge clippers to that telephone wall cord (not the phone itself, you’ll still need that to plug in to VOIP).

-And PLEASE do not sign up for the pricey ISP VOIP (digital voice over internet) alternative that will charge you $30-$45 per month (real Comcast rates – what else would you expect?).
+And PLEASE do not sign up for the pricey ISP VOIP (digital voice over internet) alternative that will charge you $30-$45 per month.
 ISP VOIP’s are at least equally as bad of an expense as traditional landlines.
 You can get an Ooma fully paid for in 3-4 months at those rates, with all of the same features.
 Just plug it in to your router, running off of any ISP high speed connection, and you’re good to go.

 Cutting the Landline Discussion: